 EF-TU is the elongation phase factor and plays an important role in the expression of proteins.
 Due to the importance of this protein in the translation process, the stability of this protein was investigated.
 The results showed that this protein is one of the unstable proteins.

-Keywords: EF-TU, sustainability, translation
+Keywords: EF-TU, Sustainability, translation

-*Corresponding author E-mail: ma_safaei@sbu.ac.ir
+*E-mail address: ma_safaei@sbu.ac.ir

 Agricultural Biotechnology, Department of Cell and Molecular Biology, Faculty of Life Sciences and Biotechnology, Shahid Beheshti University, Tehran, Iran